harsh-doi/f1-tire-degradation-model/README.md

 ### 1. Get the telemetry data

-You need Python with FastF1 installed:

 ```bash
 pip install fastf1 pandas
 python python/fetch_data.py
 ```

-This saves three CSVs into `data/2026_Japan_RUS/`:
-- `lap_data.csv`
-- `speed_trace.csv`
-- `weather.csv`
+Saves CSVs into `data/` for each driver/race combination.

 ### 2. Run the MATLAB model

-Open MATLAB, navigate to the `matlab/` folder, and run:

 ```matlab
 main
 ```

-The script will:
-1. Load the telemetry data
-2. Compute the heat input profile
-3. Run the parameter tuning grid search
-4. Simulate the full 21-lap stint
-5. Generate and save the validation plot to `plots/`
+The script will load telemetry, compute heat input, run parameter tuning, simulate the full stint, and save the validation plot.

 ---

-## Acknowledgements

-This project was developed with the assistance of [Claude](https://claude.ai) (Anthropic), which helped with MATLAB code architecture, ODE formulation, parameter tuning logic, and debugging across all five milestones.

----

 ## Requirements

-- MATLAB R2021a or later (uses `ode45`, `subplot`, standard toolboxes only)
+- MATLAB R2021a or later (uses `ode45`, standard toolboxes only)
-- Python 3.8+ with `fastf1` and `pandas` (for data extraction only)
+- Python 3.8+ with `fastf1` and `pandas` (data extraction only)

 ---

 ## Data

-Raw telemetry CSVs are not included in this repository (too large, sourced from FastF1).
+Raw telemetry CSVs are not included in this repository.
 Run `python/fetch_data.py` to regenerate them locally.

 ---

+## Acknowledgements

+Developed with the assistance of [Claude](https://claude.ai) (Anthropic), which helped with MATLAB code architecture, ODE formulation, parameter tuning logic, and debugging throughout the project.

+---

 ## References

-- Farroni, F. et al. (2014). *TRT: Thermo Racing Tyre — A Physical Model to Predict Tyres Thermal Behaviour and Its Effects on Vehicle Performance.* SAE Technical Paper.
+- Farroni et al. (2014). *TRT: Thermo Racing Tyre — A Physical Model to Predict Tyres Thermal Behaviour.* SAE Technical Paper.
+- Pacejka, H. (2012). *Tire and Vehicle Dynamics*, 3rd ed.
 - FastF1 Python library — [theoehrly.github.io/Fast-F1](https://theoehrly.github.io/Fast-F1/)